RedMotion: Motion Prediction via Redundancy Reduction: Introduction

-We specifically target transformer models \cite{vaswani2017attention} for three reasons: (a) Transformers are successfully applied to a wide range of applications in natural language processing (e.g., \cite{vaswani2017attention, brown2020language, openai2023gpt4}), computer vision (e.g., \cite{dosovitskiyimage, carion2020end, meinhardt2022trackformer}), and time-series prediction (e.g., \cite{zhou2021informer, zhou2022fedformer}).
-Therefore, it is likely that enhancements in training mechanisms in a particular application will also apply to other applications. (b) Transformers have no inductive biases for generating features based on spatial correlations \cite{raghu2021vision}.
-Therefore, appropriate mechanisms must be learned from data. (c) The performance of transformers on various downstream tasks scales very well with datasets \cite{kaplan2020scaling, zhai2022scaling}.
+We target transformer models for three reasons: \textbf{(a)} They are successfully applied to a wide range of applications in natural language processing (e.g., \cite{vaswani2017attention, brown2020language, openai2023gpt4}), computer vision (e.g., \cite{dosovitskiyimage, carion2020end, meinhardt2022trackformer}), and time-series prediction (e.g., \cite{zhou2021informer, zhou2022fedformer}).
+Therefore, it is likely that enhancements in training mechanisms in a particular application will also apply to other applications. \textbf{(b)} They have no inductive biases for generating features based on spatial correlations \citep{raghu2021vision}.
+Therefore, appropriate mechanisms must be learned from data. \textbf{(c)} The performance of transformer models on various downstream tasks scales very well with datasets \citep{kaplan2020scaling, zhai2022scaling}.

-Our contributions are the following: \begin{enumerate} \item We propose a novel self-supervised pre-training objective for motion prediction. \item We present a novel transformer model that generates road environment descriptors via redundancy reduction. \item We introduce two vision transformer (ViT) based baseline models for motion prediction. \item We evaluate various pre-training methods for motion prediction by comparing different models and dataset sizes. \end{enumerate}
+Our main contributions are the two types of redundancy reduction, which provide rich context representations for motion prediction: \begin{enumerate} \item An internal transformer decoder that reduces a variable-sized set of local road environment tokens to a fixed-sized global embedding (\textit{Redundancy reduction (a)} in Figure~\ref{fig:model-arch}). \item Self-supervised redundancy reduction between embeddings generated from augmented views of road environments (\textit{Redundancy reduction (b)} in Figure \ref{fig:model-arch}). \end{enumerate}

-\section{Related Work}
+\section{Related work}